Kong/docs.konghq.com/app/_src/deck/index.md

 Through these categories and their associated commands, decK offers a comprehensive suite of tools for configuration and management within the Kong platform.

+## Use case

-Explore how KongAir, an imaginary airline, leverages decK to streamline its API management processes.
+Let's explore how KongAir, an imaginary airline, leverages decK to streamline its API management processes.
 The KongAir API Community of Practice has established a set of governance rules to ensure uniformity and efficiency across all API teams:

 - Every API team within KongAir, including those responsible for the Flights and Routes APIs, adopts OpenAPI specifications to define their API contracts.
 - These teams maintain the flexibility to employ Kong's Transformation and Validation plugins to enhance their APIs.
 They manage these plugins' configurations through modular decK state files, promoting autonomy and customization.